Can’t Pay Your Business Rates? Here’s the Business Rates Legal Advice You Need

 Here's what to do:

-1. Contact the business rates department
+1. Contact the Business Rates Department

 If you are struggling to pay your business rates, the first thing you should do is pick up the phone and contact the Business Rates Department.
 In just the same way as you would deal with other creditors, it’s important to communicate as much as possible and as honestly as possible.